tbeu/matio/README.md

 To support compressed MAT files, zlib 1.2.3 or greater is required.
 The zlib software can be downloaded from http://zlib.net/.

 #### 2.1.2 HDF5
 Support for MAT file version 7.3 requires the HDF5 library.
 This library can be downloaded from https://www.hdfgroup.org/.
-Matio requires HDF5 version 1.8.x, and must be built with default API version 1.8 (i.e. `--with-default-api-version=v18`).
+Matio requires HDF5 version &ge; 1.8.x.
 Neither deprecated HDF5 1.6.x API functions nor HDF5 higher-level functions are called.
+* Building matio with HDF5 1.8.x requires configuration of HDF5 with default API version 1.8 (i.e. `--with-default-api-version=v18`).
+* Building matio with HDF5 1.10.x requires configuration of HDF5 with either default API version 1.10 (i.e. `--with-default-api-version=v110`) and enabled legacy API functions (i.e. `--enable-deprecated-symbols=yes`) or configuration of HDF5 with deprecated API version 1.8 (i.e. `--with-default-api-version=v18`).

 For Windows, the pre-compiled binaries can be used which also include a DLL of zlib to satisfy the zlib dependency.